savoirfairelinux/jami-project/README.md

 ## Ubuntu 15.10 host Android device

+This script does not automate the installation of any Android development tools.

 First ensure that you can build and install a minimal Android App on your device, e.g. <https://github.com/cirosantilli/android-cheat/tree/214fab34bb0e1627ac73e43b72dee7d1f8db7bfb/min>

 This will at least require installing the SDK.

 All executables used must be in your `PATH`, e.g. `adb`.

-Then build and install on all devices with:
+Then build and install on all connected devices with:

     ./ubuntu-15.10-android-install-all-devices.sh